jeremysawesome/nagger/README.md

 ### Contribution guidelines ###

 * Writing tests
 Tests have not been written as of yet.
-The whole coding process thus far has been about discovery and less about coding against a blueprint.
-Testing is a goal of the project however.
+This is a future goal!

 ### Who do I talk to? ###